KPackratt2k/S-ENC-YUV/README.md

 - SNSP-CPU-01
 - SNSP-CPU-02

-The SNES (or Super Famicom in Japan) outputs at a 15KHz 240p resolution, which most modern HDTVs will not accept over Component YPbPr (even if it can accept it over Composite).
+The SNES outputs at a 15KHz 240p resolution, which most modern HDTVs will not accept over Component YPbPr (even if it can accept it over Composite).
 Please refer to [this webpage](https://www.hdretrovision.com/240p) for a list of TVs that have been tested as well as instructions on how to determine if your set can accept a 240p input in the event you can't find your TV in the compatibility list.
 If your TV cannot accept 240p over Component, then you must use a dedicated video scaler (e.g. RetroTink 2X, RetroTink 5X, OSSC, Framemeister, or GBS Control) to upscale the 240p signal.
 Users of CRT SDTVs, PVMs, or BVMs may disregard this message.

 ------------